dscruggs/lyre-studio/README.md

 <img src="branding/lyre_studio_banner.png" alt="Lyre Studio UI Screenshot" height=200px>

-A fully local voice cloning and translation tool.
+A voice cloning and translation tool using fully local compute.
 Record or upload a voice sample, then generate new speech in that voice - in any supported language, with optional audio effects.
 All processing happens locally - no audio is sent to external servers.
 Works much better with GPU (translation and voice style transfer runs in 10-20 seconds vs minutes w/ CPU)

 ## What It Does

-1. **Voice Upload** - Capture your own or someone else's voice from a ~5-10+ second audio clip
+1. **Voice Upload** - Capture your own or someone else's voice from a ~5-10+ second audio clip (in English)
 2. **Content Selection** - Choose what the cloned voice should say:
    - Use the original clip's speech
    - Record or upload different audio